 We provide comprehensive assistance to employees who are participants in their employer’s disability plan and independent professionals.

-We provide comprehensive assistance to employees who are participants in their employer’s disability plan and independent professionals who individually purchased disability policies to provide financial security in the event of a disability.
-Our services can be divided into four areas: application, appeal, claims monitoring and litigation.
+We provide comprehensive assistance to employees who are participants in their employer’s disability plan and independent professionals who individually purchased disability insurance policies to provide financial security in the event of a disability.
+Our services can be divided into four areas:

 If you are receiving benefits through your employer’s group benefits plan, your claim for benefits is largely controlled by the Employee Retirement Income Security Act (ERISA) and the plan’s terms and conditions of coverage.
 If you purchased a plan individually, your claim for benefits is largely controlled by state insurance and contract law as well as the plan’s terms and conditions of coverage.
 Unfortunately, ERISA gives insurance companies many outlets to delay or deny a valid disability insurance claim.
 Insurers face no real penalties for denying ERISA claims.